Designing a Better Learner Experience in edTech: How to Reflect Pedagogy through UI

 No matter what kind of learning tool you’re designing, users need a simple, easy-to-navigate menu that helps them understand what to do—and why they should do it in a specific order.

-Use your discovery process to uncover more details about the teaching and learning sequence in real classrooms.
 You’ll be set up for success as you design a UI that reflects the pedagogy of your content, creating a stronger learner experience overall.

 Are you re-thinking the navigation or content sequencing of your learning tool?
 Contact us below to find out how we can help!